1 of 2

 Experience The Flavor Difference

-1. As you take the steak out of its packaging, be sure to give it one last pat dry.
-In order to get a great sear on the meat, you must make sure that it is free of moisture.
-Moisture may occur as it is normal for the meat to change temperature from the moment you place it in your cart until you reach your home and place it in the refrigerator.
+1. Once you remove the steak from its packaging, be sure to give it one last pat dry.
+In order to get a great sear, you need to make sure that it’s free of moisture.

-2. In addition to patting it dry, let the steak rest outside of the fridge for an hour or so to decrease the temperature difference of the fridge and your preferred cooking method.
+2. Next, let the steak rest outside of the fridge for an hour or so before cooking.
+This will decrease the temperature difference between the fridge and your preferred cooking method.

-5. If you decide to go with the tried and true hot pan method.
-Place the steak on a very hot pan and sear on both sides.
-Remember!
-Don’t take the piece of meat off too quickly.
-You’ll see the browning begin at the sides of the piece of meat and you’ll know when to turn the piece over to sear on the other side.
+5. If you decide to go with the tried and true hot pan method, place the steak on a very hot pan and sear both sides.
+Remember to avoid taking the meat off too quickly.
+Once you see browning begin on the sides, you’ll know it’s time to flip.

-6. You can continue to cook the piece of meat on the stove top or you can place the pan into a pre-heated oven (make sure your pan is oven-proof).
-The times differ at this point, depending on your preference of temperature: blue, rare, medium-rare, medium, medium-well, or well-done.
+6. At this point, you can continue to cook your steak on the stove top or choose to place the pan into a pre-heated oven (so long as the pan is oven-proof).
+Cooking times differ, depending on your preference of temperature: rare, medium-rare, medium, medium-well, or well-done.

 Tags